 Flavourful, universal and affordable, pork is the jack of all trades in the realm of protein.
 Many call it their go-to meat for its versatility – its ability to be the main star of the table at festive dinners and to play a humbler role in lifting up a veggie dish like a good sidekick.
-With the Lunar New Year on the horizon, in a few weeks we’ll be ringing in the Year of the Pig.
-This got us thinking about the pork dishes around town that we’ve most enjoyed.

 Here’s our round-up: